SnowflakePowered/shiratsu/spec.md

-# Shiragame database specification
+# shiragame database specification

 **Schema Version:** `2.0.0`
 **Stone Version:** `^10.0.0`

-This document defines the schema and semantics of the Shiragame games database.
+This document defines the schema and semantics of the shiragame games database.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).